DarshitJain25/DB-DESIGN/README.md

 // relations

+# a patient can have multiple appointments
 patient.patient_id < appointments.patient_id [1 : Many]

-// a doctor can have many specializations doctors.doctor_id < doctorspecializations.doctor_id  [1 : Many]
+# a doctor can have many specializations
+doctors.doctor_id < doctorspecializations.doctor_id  [1 : Many]